 RELATED: KITCHEN MAKEOVER ONE ROOM CHALLENGE

 What do you think of our small entry solution?
-This storage solution has helped our large family immensely!
-I’m so glad I took the leap and created this functional entry in our new home!
+This board and batten accent wall has helped our large family immensely!
+I’m so glad I took the leap and created this DIY board and batten wall in our new home!
+This feature wall creates so much character in our home.